-PSSP ’17 aims to generate a space of two days of free (but organized) exchange between prominent people (and / or emerging) or people just interested in working on psycho-social (not individual) models and theories, from various universities.
-Three types of activities will take place during PSSP’17.
+PSSP ’18 aims to generate a space of two days of free (but organized) exchange between prominent seniors researchers (and / or emerging) colleagues and PhD students just interested in working on psycho-social (not individual) models and theories, from various universities.
+Three types of activities will take place during PSSP’18.

 Debate and Exchange

 The sessions will be structured over two axes: